sequinstream/sequin/README.md

 Sequin uses **key-based routing**.
 In Sequin, a **key** is a string that serves two purposes:

-1. It's the unique key for the message (the primary key of the `messages` table under the hood)
+1. It’s the unique key for the message (the primary key of the `messages` table under the hood)
 2. It contains attributes that can be used for consumer filtering

 In Kafka, you route on write into a topic.
 But with Sequin, you route on read.
 Because consumers filter by key, you should choose the format of your keys intentionally.